 Magnesium plays a critical role in energy metabolization.
 By binding with ATP, it forms an Mg-ATP complex, a primary energy source.9 Similar to its function in the heart, magnesium affects how your muscles contract and relax.
 A comprehensive review of animal and human studies have suggested a link between magnesium deficiency and muscle cramps.10,11

 If you’re an athlete, it may be harder and more important to maintain healthy magnesium levels.
 Because it’s likely your magnesium demand increases during exercise, physically active individuals might require more magnesium9 in order to maintain optimal athletic performance.
 For athletes, low magnesium levels could result in lower energy levels and increased oxygen demands.12 So making sure you’re getting enough magnesium could help improve your stamina. *

 When it comes to bone health, calcium and vitamin D tend to get all the attention.
 But magnesium may be important to things like bone density and bone formation.

 Looking to add more magnesium to your diet?
 It could be as simple as eating a well-rounded diet.
 Magnesium-rich foods are easy to find in any grocery store if you know what to look for.
 According to the federal government’s Dietary Guidelines for Americans, vegetables and whole grains are good sources of magnesium and other healthy nutrients.
-Nuts, avocados and even dark chocolate are also good sources of magnesium.19
+Nuts, avocados and even dark chocolate are also good sources of magnesium.15

 The bottom line is that magnesium affects your body in lots of different ways, and many Americans aren’t getting enough.
 Whether you’re looking to address a particular concern, or you’re just trying to support overall health, magnesium could be the place to start.
-It may be worth adjusting your diet to include more magnesium-rich foods, or using magnesium supplements to meet your recommended daily amounts.*
+It may be worth adjusting your diet to include more magnesium-rich foods, or using magnesium supplements to help meet your recommended daily amounts.*